benstopford/expiring-map/README.md

 - Each put() request peeks at the expiry queue as well as adding to it.
 The peak could be cached using a field containing the next expiring value.
 This feels like over optimisation without a concrete driver.

+- The Expiry Service trades some performance for simplicity, notably a second traversal of the queue inside the synchronised block, before going into wait.
+This sits in tension with the blocking take() method that retrieves the next item from the queue and the notify call which can occurs during a put if a more freshly expiring item arrives.
+This method could be tweaked to better suit a specific use case that favoured either write or expiry performance.

 ###Notes on Requirements